fabric/fabric/docs/tutorial.rst

 Execution model
 ===============

-So far, we've seen relatively simple examples, but in real-world use things aren't always so straightforward.
+So far, we've seen relatively straightforward examples, but in real-world use things aren't always so simple.
 To utilize Fabric successfully, you'll need to understand the basics about how it decides what to do and in what order.

 Multiple tasks and/or hosts
 ---------------------------